reuben-haug/ccwc/docs/source/index.rst

-Welcome to the PROJECT_NAME_PLACEHOLDER documentation!
+Welcome to the coding_challenge_word_count documentation!
 ====================================================

 .. toctree::